When is the sum of complemented subspaces complemented?: Introduction

 \subsection{Notation}

 Throughout the paper, $X$ is a real or complex Banach space with norm $\|\cdot\|$.
-When $X$ is a Hilbert space, we denote by $\langle\cdot,\cdot\rangle$ the corresponding inner product.
-By a subspace we mean a linear set.
 The identity operator on $X$ is denoted by $I$ (throughout the paper it is clear which Banach space is being considered).
 All operators in the paper are continuous linear operators.
 In particular, by a projection we always mean a continuous linear projection.
 The kernel and range of an operator $T$ will be denoted by $\ker(T)$ and $Ran(T)$, respectively.
 All vectors are vector-columns; the letter "t" means transpose.